A checklist for conducting transdisciplinary research projects

 The checklist is designed to assist participants (scientists and other stakeholder participants) to conduct and manage transdisciplinary research projects.

-First, we define the terms ‘interdisciplinary’ and ‘transdisciplinary’ adopting the definitions proposed by Tress, Tress and Fry.
+We define the terms ‘interdisciplinary’ and ‘transdisciplinary’ based on definitions proposed by Tress, Tress and Fry.
 (2005, p.17):

 Interdisciplinary studies are “…projects that involve several unrelated academic disciplines in a way that forces them to cross subject boundaries to create new knowledge and theory and solve a common research goal”

 Transdisciplinary studies are “…projects that both integrate academic researchers from different unrelated disciplines and non-academic participants, such as land managers and the public, to research a common goal and create new knowledge and theory.
 Transdisciplinarity combines interdisciplinarity with a participative approach”.

 Typically, transdisciplinary research is used to address and seek solutions for complex real-world problems, sometimes referred to as ‘wicked problems’.